 - Long walks in the mountains and foothills.
 I saw my first western tanager last week—a very pretty bird.

 - Going to the apartment complex swimming pool with the family.

 - We’re going to a Colorado Rockies baseball game this week.
 My wife found some seats for $1 each!

 - Writing blog posts on The GeoChristian helps to keep me sane.

-The greatest number of comments in the past week have been on my “Seeing God in nature” post.
+” post.
 What is the difference between ID and the theistic evolution of Francis Collins?
 Is God a malevolent bioterrorist?